zahrag/BIOSCAN-5M/README.md

 ```
 Please note that to work with all modules connected to this repository,
 you may need to install additional dependencies specific to each module (if any).
+Be sure to follow the instructions provided within each module's folder for further setup details.

 ### Metadata
 The dataset metadata file **BIOSCAN_5M_Insect_Dataset_metadata** contains biological information, geographic information as well as